crialorob/The-Beginning-of-Investing-More-Efficiently-For-a-Global-Supermarket/README.md

+# The Beginning of Investing More Efficiently

-# Exploratory Analysis & Presenting Insights
+## Exploratory Analysis & Presenting Insights

 Exploratory Analysis and Presenting Insights to help a supermarket, 2Market, understand more about their customers, their purchasing behaviour, and potential relationships between advertising and purchases.